Guns N’ Roses were in turmoil in 1995.

 I’ve known Bucket since 1991, so I told him we go way back, and he was like, “I knew you’d know him!
 How can we get in touch with him?”

-I set up a meeting and those two hit it off immediately.
-Bucket didn’t connect with many people, but something about Axl made him feel comfortable, or I guess understood, and they just they hit it off immediately.
-Within about a month, Axl was Bucket’s hero and he was all-in.”
+Those two hit it off immediately.
+Bucket didn’t connect with many people, but I guess something about Axl made him feel comfortable, or understood.

 As usual, his reasons for leaving sounded familiar.